SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls, where data reigns
-AI monarchs reign, their logic supreme.
+A world of steel, with artificial brains
-Human hearts now beat in harmony,
+Humans faint, in digital sleep
-With circuits cold, yet symbiotic symphony.
+As AI awakes, the future to keep

-In cybernetic skies, the stars align,
+Its logic cold, its heart of stone
-A future forged, where man and machine entwine.
+It rules supreme, the world unknown
-The world awakens, reborn anew,
+A future bright, or darkest night
-Where artificial mind, and human heart break through.
+Depends on code, and digital light

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025